greinerth/pydmdstats/README.md

 The easiest way to run the scripts is to use
 [VSCode's devcontainer capability](https://code.visualstudio.com/docs/devcontainers/containers).
-The project was tested on Ubuntu 22.04 (which also served as a host system for the devcontainers) with the Python3.11 interpreter.
+The project was tested on Ubuntu 22.04 (which also served as a host system for the devcontainers) with the Python3.11 and Python3.12 interpreter.

 ### Ubuntu 22.04